Managing Director, David Banes

 MessageLabs – Technical Director APAC

 As MessageLabs’ Technical Director for Asia Pacific, David managed deployment of the SaaS infrastructure in Australia and Hong Kong, including vendor purchases (HP, Cisco, etc.), data centres, and 24×7 operational and technical support.
+MessageLabs(now Symantec Cloud) was the world leader in email spam and malware filtering and a trailblazer in the detection and blocking of phishing emails.
 He advised senior management on technology trends and capabilities for both internal systems and product delivery.

 CipherIM - Cryptographic Messaging and File Transfer

 In the early 2000’s, David Banes was part of a team that developed a secure instant messaging client / server system to enable secure chat and file transfer.
 CipherIM was a public key based cryptographic messaging and file transfer system that was in use by many organisations including Symantec's Security Response team.
 The product was discontinued once SSL/TLS enabled XMPP came into general use.